alanoudmk/Controlling-4-DOF-Robot-Arm/joint_state_publisher.md

 ## Setup ROS Enviroment

-Before Starting Make sure you:
+Before starting, ensure that you have:
 - Created the _Catkin_ Workspace
 - Downloaded the _arduino_robot_arm_ package

 ***

-## Control the motors and Visualize them in RViz
+## Controlling the Motors and Visualizing them in RViz

 1. Open a New Terminal & Source:
 ```